Nuwaubian Nation: The United Nuwaubian Nation of Moors and Tama Re

 York began referring to his followers as the Yamassee Native American Moors of the Creek Nation, maintaining that their Georgia land represented a "Sovereign Nation".
 He alleged that his followers were descended from the first humans to settle the Americas, having walked there from ancient Egypt at a period before continental drift had separated Africa from the Americas.
 They filed for recognition with the Bureau of Indian Affairs, but were rejected.
-He began claiming to descend from Pocahontas on his maternal side, and was now referred to by his followers as "Maku" or "Chief Black Eagle."
+York began claiming to descend from Pocahontas on his maternal side, and was now referred to by his followers as "Maku" or "Chief Black Eagle".

-As part of this new origin story, York claimed that his followers, and not contemporary Egyptians, were the true descendants of ancient Egypt.
-Increasingly, he started foregrounding ancient Egyptian motifs, symbols, and paraphernalia into his movement, maintaining that the teachings he was promoting came from an ancient Egyptian deity, Neteru.
+As part of this new origin story, York claimed that his followers, and not contemporary Egyptians, were the true descendants of Ancient Egypt.
+Increasingly, he started foregrounding Egyptian motifs, symbols and paraphernalia into his movement, maintaining that the teachings he was promoting came from an Egyptian deity named Neteru.
 York started calling himself the "Supreme Grand Hierophant of the Ancient Egyptian Order".

-It was in Georgia that the Nuwaubians built a theme park, Tama-Re.
-This included a museum of black history, a sphinx, a gold pyramid, and a larger, 40-foot high pyramid; this was black with gold trim, a design some have compared to the Kaaba in Mecca.
+It was in Georgia that the Nuwaubians built a theme park called Tama-Re.
+This included a museum of black history; a sphinx; a gold pyramid; and a larger, 40-foot high pyramid; this was black with gold trim, a design some have compared to the Kaaba in Mecca.
 The group called this an "Egiptian village" and advertised it as "the Mecca in the West".
-Tama Re's function was as both a revenue-raising visitor attraction and also a pilgrimage site.
-Pilgrims subsequently came from the U.S., Canada, the Caribbean, and the UK, with their numbers rising from 2000 in 1999 to 5000 in 2001.
+Tama-Re's function was as both a revenue-raising tourist attraction and also a pilgrimage site.
+Pilgrims subsequently came from the U.S., Canada, the Caribbean and the United Kingdom, with their numbers rising from 2,000 in 1999 to 5,000 in 2001.
 Although some pilgrims were committed Nuwaubians, they also included many black people interested in their racial heritage.

 In 1996, York published the Nuwaubian holy book, The Holy Tablets.

-During this period, the group maintained Holy Tabernacle stores "in more than a dozen cities in the U.S., the United Kingdom, and Trinidad," and continued to gain revenues from them.
-York purchased a $557,000 mansion for his own use in Athens, Georgia, about 60 miles away.
+During this period, the group maintained Holy Tabernacle stores "in more than a dozen cities in the U.S., the United Kingdom, and Trinidad", and continued to gain revenues from them.
+York purchased a $557,000 mansion for his own use in Athens, Georgia, about sixty miles away from Tama-Re.

 After the move to Georgia, there was a wave of defections from the group.
-Many of those defectors complained of unpaid labor, poor living conditions, and both financial and sexual exploitation within the group.
-By 2001, a network of ex-members had formed, centring under the leadership of York's son Jacob, who had left alongside his mother and three siblings in 1990.
-Jacob set up a halfway house for those leaving Tama Re in Atlanta, Georgia, through which he helped them establish a life outside the Nuwaubian community.
+Many of those defectors complained of unpaid labor, poor living conditions and both financial and sexual exploitation.
+By 2001, a network of ex-members had formed, centering under the leadership of York's son Jacob, who had left alongside his mother and three siblings in 1990.
+Jacob set up a halfway house for those leaving Tama-Re in Atlanta, through which he helped them establish a life outside the Nuwaubian community.